Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 The first data table titled **drug-gene interaction** contains the following relevant information; Gene name, name of the potentially effective drug, the source of information, and the associated pubmed ID's.

-The second data table titled **Potential druggability** contains the follwoing columns; Gene name, category, and the source organization for the information
+The second data table titled **Potential druggability** contains the follwoing columns; Gene name, category, and the source organization for the information.
+Under category column there are three listings; Clinically actionable target, Druggable genome, and the functional pathway of the gene.